josemukorivo/josemkorivo/README.md

   👋 Hey there i'm Joseph
 </h1>

-I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+I'm a software engineer who is passionate about making gret software, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include ReactJS, Jamstack, Python, Golang, Docker.

 ## Find me around the web: